MIDFIELDR/midfieldr/README.md

 stickiness_mw_data <- stickiness %>%
   filter(!race %in% c("Unknown", "International", "Other")) %>%
   mutate(race_sex = str_c(race, sex, sep = " "))
+#> Error in eval(lhs, parent, parent): object 'stickiness' not found
 ```

 We graph these results in a *multiway dot plot* (Cleveland 1993), a